My Main Page with Links to My Other Book Reviews

 "If I were to wish for anything, I should not wish for wealth and power, but for the passionate sense of potential -- for the eye which, ever young and ardent, sees the possible.
 Pleasure disappoints; possibility never." -- Soren Kierkegaard

-Okay, so possibility can sometimes be a big disappointment.
-Nevertheless, anyone care for some warm, calculating decisions?
-Care to violate the unspoken rule that thou shalt be carefree in every decision thy make?
+Yeah, possibility can be a big, big disappointment.
+Anyone care for some warm, calculating decisions instead?
+Care to violate the unspoken rule that thou shalt make carefree or reckless major decisions?
+Rich in practical applications, the first half of Decision Making alone is worth the money.

 · The authors remind us not to confuse worrying, then leaping in the dark with good decision-making procedures.